zzjjyyy/PredTransDuckDB/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; src/optimizer/predicate_transfer/predicate_transfer_optimizer.cpp: Insert LogicalBF operators into the logical plan

 ## Configuration
 The configuration setting of Robust Predicate Transfer can be found in /src/include/duckdb/optimizer/predicate_transfer/setting.hpp file.
+Once you change the configuration, you have to recompile the whole project.

 If you want to use the original DuckDB, comment all lines;
 If you want to use the DuckDB with Bloom Join optimized, uncomment line 2 (#define BloomJoin);
 If you want to use the original Predicate Transfer (CIDR2024 version), uncomment line 3 (#define PredicateTransfer) and line 10 (#define SmalltoLarge);